Geoalert/mapflow-docs-en/source/userguides/team_accounts.rst

 -------------------------

 As soon as one creates a Team, his credit balance becomes the Team balance and is available for assignment to Team members, including the Team Admin himself.
-This means the Admin has to assign and manage all the limits, including himself, within the remaining balance.
+This means the Admin has to distribute the team balance among all members, including himself.

 .. image:: _static/team/team_balance.png
       :alt: create a team
       :align: center
       :width: 18cm
-      :class: with-border no-scaled-link

 .. centered::
    1. Team balance
    2. Personal balance
-   3. Team user assigned balance
+   3. Team member's Balance (remaining)

+The Admin directly controls each member's **Balance** - the remaining amount available for the member to spend.

-When assigning limits, keep in mind that when a team is created, its balance becomes the Owner's balance.
-Therefore, if you do not reduce the Owner's limit, the amount of "Unallocated credits" will remain zero, and it will not be possible to assign limits to other team members.
+When assigning balance, keep in mind that when a team is created, its balance is entirely allocated to the Owner's balance.
+Therefore, you must first reduce the Owner's balance to free up "Unallocated credits" before you can assign balance to other team members.
 See below for how this works in practice:

 .. image:: _static/team/team_limits_update.gif
-   :alt: team limits
+   :alt: team balance
    :align: center
    :width: 19cm
-   :class: with-border no-scaled-link

 |